cgerson/cgerson.github.io/_posts/2015-11-07-Maternity-leave.md

 How many weeks of maternity leave do US industries offer their employees?

 The website <a href = "https://fairygodboss.com/maternity-leave-resource-center" target="_blank">Fairygodboss</a> hosts a crowdsourced collection of maternity leave information.
-Each observation may include the name of the company, the industry, and the number of paid and unpaid leave (in weeks) that the company offers.
+Each observation may include the name of the company, the industry, and the amount of paid and unpaid leave (in weeks) that the company offers.

 This is a great example of important data that is not made public by companies or, if public, is fragmented.
 With crowdsourcing, individuals from disparate parts of the economy can come together and create a powerful and telling database.
 Yeehaw!